 - An update of Aberdeen Adapts; a Climate Adaptation Framework for the city, was approved by Council committee in February 2022.
 The Framework sets out key priorities, goals and key action areas for adaptation in the city.
 The update identified synergies and interdependencies with the Net Zero Aberdeen Route map which was approved at the same time.
-Action supports Capability Framework - UC3A (Explore future change by developing scenarios and/or storylines for climate impacts and PI2C (Develop an initial adaptation strategy or action plan). - The Council approved an Energy Transition Strategic Infrastructure Plan in May 2020, which references Aberdeen Adapts, include the goal of "Aberdeen's infrastructure is adaptable to changes in climate" and some high-level actions relevant to adaptation.

-The Council Climate Change Plan 2021-2025 was then approved by Full Council on 3 March

-- 2021, with over 100 mitigation and adaptation actions for Council assets and operations.
+Action supports Capability Framework - UC3A (Explore future change by developing scenarios and/or storylines for climate impacts and PI2C (Develop an initial adaptation strategy or action plan). - The Council approved an Energy Transition Strategic Infrastructure Plan in May 2020, which references Aberdeen Adapts, include the goal of "Aberdeen's infrastructure is adaptable to changes in climate" and some high-level actions relevant to adaptation. - The Council Climate Change Plan 2021-2025 was then approved by Full Council on 3 March 2021, with over 100 mitigation and adaptation actions for Council assets and operations.
 The plan covers 5 broad themes; Buildings, Mobility, Other Operations (ranging from blue green management, flood risk management, to a number of mitigation aspects), Leadership & Governance, Awareness and Behaviour Change.

 Governance for the Council Climate Change Plan is fully established, building on the development of a core group that had met since 2019.
 A first full meeting of the Council Climate Oversight Group took place in July 2020 and has met monthly thereafter, this is led by the Chief Operating Officer.
 5 thematic sub-groups were also established creating a broad network of relevant officers working on mitigation and adaptation, leads for each of these groups are in place.
 A Teams channel for this work has been set up to allow the exchange of information.
+Progress with the plan is also monitored on a quarterly basis by the Council's Performance Board and will be presented annually to Council committee.

-Progress with the plan is also - Actions supports Capability Framework PI2B (Identify a range of potential adaptation actions), PI2D (Take action to deliver adaptation, PI3D (Implement a programme of adaptation actions).
+Actions supports Capability Framework PI2B (Identify a range of potential adaptation actions), PI2D (Take action to deliver adaptation, PI3D (Implement a programme of adaptation actions).